LilMeyer/webRTC-examples/README.md

 Finally, Daniel Kleveros [claims](https://www.jayway.com/2015/04/13/600k-concurrent-websocket-connections-on-aws-using-node-js/) to have handled 600k concurrent websocket connections.
-For me, it really depends on the use case and the messages per seconds per users but I don't see technical limitation.
+For me, it really depends on the use case and the messages per second per user but I don't see technical limitation.

 #### How can the system support more users ?

-To support more users, we could partition our user set by groups.
+To support more users, we could partition our user set by chosen groups.
 In real case, it's unlikely that every user needs potentially to connect to any user because they will not watch the same video for example.
 Hence, with a persistence load balancing strategy, every request of the same user can be sent to the same server.